Conditions

 • We would expect to see improvement in symptoms within 2-3 months, and certainly no longer than 4-6 months (6).

-2. Signs & Symptoms
+2. Signs and Symptoms

 The primary symptom of femoroacetabular impingement is movement-related or position-related pain in the hip or groin, alongside a limited range of movement in certain positions (2).
 Having the hip fully bent with the knee turned inwards (internal rotation) is the position that is most frequently identified as symptomatic.
-Pain is typically worse on doing activities such as squatting, twisting of the hip and after prolonged periods of sitting (1,2).
+Pain is typically worse while doing activities such as squatting, twisting of the hip and after prolonged periods of sitting (1,2).

 Patients with the condition will describe a constant dull ache that is worse after activity.
 They may also describe a ‘catching’, ‘locking’ and ‘clicking’ sensation with aggravating activities.
 The longer symptoms go on and the more significant the irritation, the wider the area these symptoms can be experienced.
 It is often the case that symptoms can ‘refer’, or travel, as far down as the inside of the knee.